CursedFrame/talentfinder/README.md

 * Finder user can post new project
 * Creator user can post media files to database for Finder user project to recieve
 * Users can see feed of available projects
+* User can use tags to filter projects/users